thehenchnerd

 Conclusion

 In the world of muscle building, time is often seen as a limitation.
 But with rest-pause training, you can maximise every minute in the gym, pushing your muscles to their absolute limits.
-It’s not the easiest method, but if you’re willing to put in the work, the results will speak for themselves.
+It’s not the easiest method, but if you’re willing to put in the work, the results will speak for themselves. no amount of gym supplements or new fad routine will make up for hard work and consistency.

 Remember, muscle growth doesn’t happen by accident—it requires consistent effort, smart training, and a willingness to push past your comfort zone.
 And that’s exactly what rest-pause training offers.